 The cleaning frequency of gold jewelry depends on how often it is worn.
 Gold does not tarnish easily like silver, but frequent wearing and handling can leave it looking dull.
 Lower karat gold that contains a higher concentration of alloys will tarnish if exposed to excessive levels of chemicals like chlorine, alcohol, acids, and sulfur compounds.
 Frequently worn jewelry should be clean at least monthly or more often if the finish begins to look dull.

 - Soft-bristled brush

 - Warm water

 Mix the Cleaning Solution

 It is best to clean only one or two pieces of gold jewelry to limit the pieces from scratching.

 Add the gold jewelry and let it soak for at least 20 minutes.
-This will give the dishwashing liquid time to break down any grease on the surface.
+In time, the dishwashing liquid will break down any grease on the surface.

 Scrub If Needed

 If the jewelry is highly carved or exceptionally dirty, you may need to give it a light scrubbing with a soft-bristled brush, such as an old soft toothbrush or jeweler's brush.
 Gentle scrubbing will remove embedded soil in any recessed areas.

 Rinse and Dry